lsloan/mwrite-peer-review/README.md

 the OpenShift Container Platform (version 3.6) is used in production.
 The instructions below demonstrate how to set up an environment given an empty project (referred to hereafter as the `mwrite-peer-review-dev` namespace).
 Refer frequently to the OpenShift Container Platform [documentation](https://docs.openshift.com/container-platform/3.6/dev_guide/index.html).

+### Automatic Backups to S3

+The jobs container has a daily cron job to back up the configured database and submission storage volume to S3.
+See the `MPR_BACKUP_S3_BUCKET` environment variable above.
+If this variable is not set, backups will be disabled.

 ### Accessing Private Github Repositories